FfEilistraee/lancer-briefings-thingy/src/assets/world/planets/_template-elysion-9.md

 2. Remove the draft line so the planet appears in the Atlas.
 3. Update the front-matter facts.
 Delete anything you do not track.
 4. Write the lore below. [[Link]] to other entries or codex terms whenever helpful.
+5. Dates inside quickFacts (via a date/year field or a date-like label) automatically build the timeline shown under the article.
+6. Stack relevant tags so the related-entry panel can suggest connected worlds, factions, and dossiers.
 -->

 > [!infobox]